ismyasmin/MusicVisuals/README.md

 All of the classes below is part of the c22385282 package.
 The background colour was black and it felt plain, so I changed the background colour.

 Starting first with the Worm class.
-This renders a work-like shape based on audio input.
+This renders a worm-like shape based on audio input.
 The Constructor Worm(MyVisual mv) initializes a Worm object with a reference to a MyVisual instance (mv).
 The render() method renders the worm visualization.
 It calls calcWorm() method and renderWorm() method thus rendering the worm visually.
 The calcWorm() method dynamically adjusts the worm's visual based on audio amplitude, it contains the functions sine and cosine to calculate the movement of segments.
 The amplitude of each segment is modulated by audio signal.
 The result of this leads to it responding to audio in a fluid wave-like motion.

 renderWorm() method draws the visual representation using ellipses.
 This provides a colourful and dynamic visual effect.
 It sets stroke properties.
 It iterates over yvalues to draw ellipses at each location.
 The position of the ellipses x, y is calculated based on the current xspacing and yvalues.
 The colours are determined by hue values.
 The result of this leads to it responding to audio in a fluid wave-like motion.